jerbaroo/monad-portal/README.md

 developing a web app, **allowing you to focus on your data** and **reducing the time you need to build your app**.

-With Telescope..
+An application built with Telescope's is..
-- you can write the same language (Haskell) server-side and client-side.
+- *Well-typed:* write the same language (Haskell) server-side and client-side.
-- server-side and client-side code use the same functions for database access!
+  This prevents server/client protocol mismatches and allows code to be shared between engineering teams.
-- you don't have to worry about keeping client-side and server-side data in sync.
-- your frontend will automatically react to changes in your database!
+- *Reactive:* don't worry about keeping client-side and server-side data in sync, with Telescope your frontend can react to changes in your database and your database can react to changes in your frontend!
+- *Consistent:* use the same interface for database access, whether you're writing server-side or client-side code!
-- you can let Telescope setup a database and server for you.
+- *Minimal:* let Telescope setup a database and server for you so you can focus on your business logic, or don't!
+Telescope can do the heavy lifting for you, but if you prefer, you can integrate Telescope with your existing database, server or frontend.

 What can't Telescope do?
-- Provide a full featured database query library e.g. SQL.
+- Provide a full-featured database query language e.g. SQL.
-- Generate a small file to be sent to browser clients.
+- Generate a small file to be sent to web clients.

+Telescope is particularly well-suited for applications where events are pushed by the server e.g. notifications and dashboards.
+Telescope also handles forms and input-validation very well.
+On the flip-side, applications with heavy client-side computation such as animations are not well-suited for Telescope.

 ## Typical Workflow
 Building a reactive web app with Telescope looks something like this: